 Long Range Planning: Public Art

-Public artworks contribute to livability and vibrancy of public places in the City and they help attract visitors too.
-They build pride in community and cultural heritage while inspiring discussion about issues affecting quality of life and future aspirations.
+Public Art contributes to the City's vibrancy and livability of public places attracts visitors as well.
+An Artwork can build pride in community, celebrate cultural heritage, and inspire discussion about issues affecting quality of life and future aspirations.
 The process of developing public artworks builds the capacity of artists and community leaders to shape City spaces and neighborhoods.

-For over 30 years, the City of Minneapolis has enriched the lives of citizens and visitors by integrating public art into city planning, services design and infrastructure.
+For over 30 years, the City of Minneapolis has enriched the lives of citizens and visitors by integrating public art into city planning, service design, and infrastructure.
 The City’s Public Art Program features:

-- The conservation and maintenance of the City’s collection of over 60 works located in all parts of Minneapolis
+- The conservation and maintenance of the City’s collection of over 70 works located throughout Minneapolis

 For more information, contact Mary Altman, Public Arts Administrator, or call 612-673-3242.